Chairman, JPMorgan Chase International; Chairman, Board of Trustees, Group of Thirty (G-30); Chairman, Bank of Israel (1991-2000)

-Since 1991 up to the present he has worked as professor at Tel-Aviv University.
+Since 1991 up to the present he has worked as a professor at Tel-Aviv University.

 He held the post of Chairman of the Board of Governors of the European Bank for Reconstruction and Development, was a member of the Group of Thirty (G30) composed of the major global economists, as well as a member of the group of economic advisers G7 — a group of seven leading developed countries of the world.

-He worked as economic adviser to the Government of Argentina.
+He worked as an economic adviser to the Government of Argentina.

 Since 2000 he has been Chairman of Merrill Lynch’s Sovereign Advisory and Global Financial Institutions Groups.